 How to Become a Psychologist in Arkansas

 The state of Arkansas is known for its forestry, rice production, and the beautiful natural state parks.
 However, like most other states in the US, it’s also home to a thriving psychology industry.
-According to Discover Arkansas, the psychology industry is expected to grow nearly 11% through the year 2022, meaning there will be an increased need for qualified professional psychologists.
+According to the Department of Labor, the clinical and counseling psychology industry in Arkansas is expected to grow 11% through the year 2030, meaning there will be an increased need for qualified professional psychologists.
 This translates to higher salaries and better opportunities for those who plan to make psychology their career.

 However, the state has put forth some very strict requirements for future psychologists in an attempt to ensure that patients and clients receive only the best care from qualified, competent professionals.
 Only those who meet these requirements can obtain a psychologist license within the state.